-The last goodbye: Remembering David Beckham’s emotional PSG farewell
+The last goodbye: Celebrating David Beckham’s emotional PSG farewell

 David Beckham’s late career often felt like a farewell tour.
 At PSG, however, the midfielder was starting key Champions League games at the age of 37.